nao1215/sqly/README.md

 # How to use
-sqly command automatically imports the CSV / TSV / JSON file into the DB when you pass a CSV / TSV / JSON file as an argument.
+sqly command automatically imports the CSV/TSV/LTSV/JSON file into the DB when you pass a CSV/TSV/LTSV/JSON file as an argument.
 DB table name is the same as the file name (e.g., if you import user.csv, sqly command create the user table)

 ## --sql option: execute sql in terminal
 --sql option takes an SQL statement as an optional argument.
 You pass file path(s) as arguments to the sqly command. sqly command import them. sqly command automatically determines the file format from the file extension.